This article introduces the basics of social power dynamics.

 - Be smoother and more effective: often in life people aren’t contradicting, escalating, or denying you a favor based on what you do or say, but based on them feeling aggressed and disempowered.

-They’ll never admit to that, but as proper social strategist, you know better now.
+They’ll never admit to that, but as a proper social strategist, you know better now.

 Power University and this website help you to strategically power-protect, without losing power.